 5. Go Digital (ahem, ditch the papers)

 People are tech-savvy and are getting more and more accustomed to using technology to simplify their lives.
-This to say, mostly everyone is adaptable and will quickly learn how to use tech for corporate communications and receipts.
+This is to say, almost everyone is adaptable and will quickly learn how to use tech for corporate communications and receipts.
 More than ever before, computers, smartphones, Apps, and other smart devices are integrated into the workplace.
 Take advantage of these and avoid using paper whenever possible.

 Going paperless can create efficiencies, help you automate more of your business processes, and offer your customers better security (ah yes… did we mention it can also save you a lot of money?).